ahmedelmaadawy/Notes/JS/JS - Day2.md

 # Hoisting
 JavaScript **Hoisting** refers to the process whereby the interpreter appears to move the declaration of functions, variables, classes, or imports to the top of their scope, prior to execution of the code.
 ## Variable Hoisting
-variable can be used before it has been declared.
+variable can be used before it has been declared.<br>
 But variable Initialization is not hoisted.
 ```js
 x = 5 ;